MoonriseSoftwareCalifornia/Cosmos.Cms/Documentation/Content/Editors/Creating-with-VS-Code.md

 The import process happens in four steps:

-1. Run the command `npm run build` to create the run package.
+1. Create the deployment package.
-2. Upload assests to Cosmos
+2. Upload assests to Cosmos.
-3. Import the web page
+3. Import the `index.html` page.
-4. Correct JavaScript and CSS paths in web page
+4. Correct JavaScript and CSS paths in web page.

+### Create the deploy package

+Run the `yarn build` command to "build" the application and create the package.

-### Uploading assets
+### Uploading assets using file manager

 Login to the Cosmos Editor for your website, then select "Menu" then "Files."
-This will open the file manager.
+This will open the *file manager*.

 Create a folder to hold your application's assets.
 I created the following folder `/pub/apps/snapshot` as show in the picture below.